sebnitu/vrembem/README.md

 @import "@vrembem/menu";
 ```

-*Vrembem is currently in the process of being converted to [Sass' new module system](https://sass-lang.com/blog/the-module-system-is-launched) where you'll be able to include components using the `@use` and `@forward` features.*
+> Note: Vrembem is currently in the process of being converted to [Sass' new module system](https://sass-lang.com/blog/the-module-system-is-launched) where you'll be able to include components using the `@use` and `@forward` features.

 This will include all styles and variables related to the respective component you're installing to use.
 Make sure to include variable overrides before the import or with the `with` keyword if you're [Sass' module system](https://sass-lang.com/blog/the-module-system-is-launched).

+### HTML

 Lastly, you can just include the component's markup into your project.
 Use the [online docs](https://vrembem.sebnitu.com) if you need examples of markup and available modifiers for each component.